 GLOBAL MARKETS-Stocks rally after last week's rout on central bank policy hopes

-LONDON/NEW YORK, March 2 (Reuters) - Equity markets around the world surged on Monday as the prospect for central banks cutting interest rates to soften the economic blow of the coronavirus heartened investors and drove U.S. government debt yields to record lows.
+NEW YORK/LONDON, March 2 (Reuters) - Equity markets around the world rose on Monday as the prospect that central banks will cut interest rates to soften the economic blow of the coronavirus heartened investors and drove U.S. government debt yields to record lows.

 Global factories took a beating in February from the coronavirus, with activity in China shrinking at a record pace, surveys showed, raising the prospect of a coordinated policy response by central banks to prevent a global recession.